Blender VFX add-on#

 FOV animated changes of the camera will be matched with the NeRF render.

-Perspective and equirectangular cameras are supported and can be selected within Blender.
+Perspective, equirectangular, VR180, and omnidirectional stereo cameras are supported and can be configured within Blender.

 The generated JSON file can be imported into Nerfstudio.
 Each keyframe of the camera transform in the frame sequence in Blender will be a keyframe in Nerfstudio.
 The exported JSON camera path is baked, where each frame in the sequence is a keyframe.
 This is to ensure that frame interpolation across Nerfstudio and Blender do not differ.